dev-caroline/dev-caroline/README.md

 ## 🌟 About Me

-- 🧑‍💻 Transitioned from frontend web development to full-stack web development
+- 🧑‍💻 Transitioned from Frontend web development to Full-stack web development
 - 🔧 Skilled in: `React JS`, `Next JS`, `Tailwind`, `Node.js` and `Project Mangement`.
 - 🌱 Learning: UI/UX Design, AI Tools, Web3
 - 🗣️ Always open to conversations about projects, systems, and collaborations!